eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/dataplatform/application-full.md

 ***Property: files.maxStorageSingleFileSizeMb***

-Maximum size of one stored file (as uploaded i.e. can also be compressed size) Value in Mb
+Maximum size of one stored file (as uploaded, i.e., can also be compressed size) Value in Mb